 Yes, it’s possible to push a sub-par book up the charts via clever marketing.
 However, a long-term career is built on sellthrough—that is, readers purchasing and reading the next books in the series (or your backlist).
 If your books are bad, then they won’t buy the others.
 And if your backlist is nonexistent because your work habits are poor, then readers will have nothing else to purchase from you and be forced to move on to another author.
 Should you go long enough between releases, the fond memories of your book will likely fade from their consciousness altogether.

 All three elements are vital to your success; none is more important than the other.
 And each of these elements act as a multiplier; they’re not additive.
 10 + 10 + 10 doesn’t equal 30; 10 x 10 x 10 = 1000.
 You must be strong in all three areas to maximize your chances of success.

 You will notice, however, that productivity is the foundation of the pyramid.
-That is not a mistake: without the ability to consistently show up and do the work, it’s impossible to improve your craft and deploy marketing campaigns.
+That is not a mistake: without the ability to do the work, it’s impossible to improve your craft and deploy marketing campaigns.

 Managing Probabilities and Variance: Play Poker, Not Roulette